willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 that keeping the spatial stream in addition to the spatio-temporal stream and combining their respective predictions further increases performance over predictions from the spatio-temporal stream alone.
+<##todo Report performance improvements over fusing into single tower>

+<##todo split up the architectures discussed into those necessary for
+background, and those for future work>
+<##todo split out two stream cnn to separate section with detailed explanation>
+<##todo move Karpathy 2014 to future work>

 ## Video Datasets {#sec:background:datasets}

-In [@sec:background:understanding] the surveyed papers frequently make mention of datasets, rather than explaining them as they are referenced they are instead described and consolidated in this section.
+In [@sec:background:understanding] the surveyed papers frequently make use of datasets, rather than explaining them as they are referenced they are instead described and consolidated in this section.